SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/index.md

 The navigator buttons in Settings and maintenance activate their associated functions with a single click, making it easy to navigate quickly between the different parts of the system.

-Selecting **App Store** opens the SuperOffice App Store, where you can explore standard apps, modules and integrations that can expand your SuperOffice CRM.
+Selecting **App Store** opens the SuperOffice App Store, where you can explore standard and integrations that can expand your SuperOffice CRM.

 Certain features such as import and scripting are only available from the [Windows-based administration client (onsite)][1].
 To access SOLoader, advanced import, replication, Travel and scripting, see [Windows Client settings][20].